JRCSTU/wltp/README.rst

 Cmd-line usage
 --------------
 ..
-Note:: Not implemented in yet.
+Warning:: Not implemented in yet.

 The command-line usage below requires the Python environment to be installed, and provides for executing an experiment directly from the OS's shell (i.e. :program:`cmd` in windows or :program:`bash` in POSIX),